Professor Jobs at University of Kansas Medical Center with Visa Sponsorship

 Which visa types does University of Kansas Medical Center commonly use for Professor roles?

 KUMC sponsors several visa categories for faculty, depending on the candidate's background and career stage.
 H-1B is the most common for specialty occupation roles.
-J-1 is used for visiting faculty and research positions.
-TN is available to Canadian and Mexican nationals in qualifying academic roles.
+J-1 visa is used for visiting faculty and research positions.
+TN visa is available to Canadian and Mexican nationals in qualifying academic roles.
 For permanent residency, KUMC supports EB-2 and EB-3 petitions, and the institution also works with F-1 OPT candidates transitioning into faculty positions.

 What qualifications does University of Kansas Medical Center expect for Professor positions?